Third Grade Curriculum

 - Catholic National Reader, Book Three, Study Guide (2 book set)

 Third Grade Reading uses The Catholic National Reader, Book Three as the primary reader.
 The reading program is based on mutual response: teacher reading & students listening; student reading & teacher & other students listening.
 Vocal reading skill is to be practiced and developed; the child should read orally every day.
 The Catholic National Reader is quite challenging so if necessary, proceed more slowly than the course plans suggest.
 It is not unusual for a student to be reading the book that is a year below his grade level.

-- Phonics C Course Plan & Tests
+- Phonics C Course Plan & Tests (Paid for with enrollment)

 - Phonics C, Workbook